 In a medium saucepan, heat the simmer sauce.
 Add the pureed squash and coconut milk.
 Add additional water or broth if needed to get to your desired consistency.
 Simmer for 5 minutes until flavors meld.
 Add salt to taste and lemon juice if you like.

-Garnish with chopped herbs, sev and a spoon of Tomato Achaar and serve with buttered bread.
+Serve with a garnish of chopped herbs, sev and a spoon of Tomato Achaar and a side of buttered crusty bread.